ovh/sv2chisel/DEVNOTES.md

 ### SHORT-TERM Improvements

 #### URGENT
-- add parenthesis to asUInt() before subIndex/subRange accesses or wrap the whole expression with parenthesis to avoid error

 - fix cast for strings within expressions + test-case
 - fix deflogic for functions (not reg allowed in verilog standard)